hmrc/lisa-api/README.md

 This API allows financial organisations to report Lifetime ISA (LISA) information to HM Revenue and Customs (HMRC) and get information about payments made by HMRC.

+This repository has API specification in RAML format and code process requests from users based on the HMRMC api-platform architecture.

 This version of the API is in development and is very likely to change.

 The current API allows the financial organisation to: